 Established by experienced runner Mari-Mar Walton in 2010, the Outback Marathon follows private, red-earth trails through the Australian bush, past the looming sandstone monolith of Uluru.
 Camels and kangaroos gaze on as hundreds of athletes cover a relatively flat loop, experiencing the striking Northern Territory wilderness at an accelerated pace.

 The Outback Marathon takes in majestic Uluru © FiledIMAGE/Shutterstock

 Kitted out in hats, gloves and windproof sports gear, hardy participants in Greenland’s small-scale Polar Circle Marathon take on sub-zero temperatures and icy surfaces as they run through shimmering Arctic tundra.
 Bright blue skies and snow-covered trails make for an awe-inspiring marathon-scape, where runners might spot arctic foxes and musk oxen in their natural habitat.

-From its ‘Pasta Party’ to a policy of blaring reggae music every mile of the race, this marathon in Negril, Jamaica is a fun-loving affair.
-Entrants from more around the world gather at the starting point in dawn darkness, setting off along the white-sand coastline by torchlight.
+From its ‘Pasta Party’ to a policy of blaring reggae music along every mile of the race, the Reggae Marathon in Negril, Jamaica is a fun-loving affair.
+Entrants from around the world gather at the starting point in the pre-dawn darkness, setting off along the white-sand coastline by torchlight.
 Steel bands and cheering onlookers create a party atmosphere throughout the flat, looped route and once runners cross the beachside finish line, they can take a celebratory dip in the Caribbean Sea.